What Makes a Tree Protected and How to Find Out

-Trees play an essential contribution to our ecosystem, providing shade, clean air and aesthetic value to our surroundings.
-However they are not all identical and some are granted extra protection status, which makes it illegal to do any work without permission.
-If you’re considering having a tree removed it is crucial to be aware of the protection status of the tree in question and the steps you need to take to comply with the laws.
-This article we will guide you through the steps to determine if the tree is secured and the steps you will need be doing to make sure you comply with the law.
+Trees play an important part in the environment by providing shade, fresh air and aesthetic value to our surroundings.
+However there are a few trees that aren’t identical and some are granted additional protection status, making it illegal to perform any work without permission.
+If you’re thinking of having a tree removed it is crucial to be aware of the protection status of the tree you’re considering and the steps you need to take to ensure compliance with the legal requirements.
+The following article we will help you understand the process of determining whether the tree is safe and exactly what steps you have be doing to make sure that you comply with the law.

-A protected tree can be subject to specific legal controls It is illegal to carry out work on a protected tree without having the appropriate permissions.
-There are two types of protection a tree might have: preservation and protection orders that are statutory.
+A protected tree has been subjected to certain legal restrictions and it is unlawful to carry out work on such a tree without the required permissions.
+There are two kinds of protection that trees could be protected by - preservation and protection orders that are statutory.

 Protection under the law

-Under statutory protection trees are protected by law and are under the control of Tree Preservation Orders (TPOs).
-TPOs are enacted by local authorities to safeguard trees of significant public value and to ensure that they are not damaged or destroyed.
+As a matter of statutory protection trees are protected by laws and under the control of Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities to protect trees of significant value to the public and ensure they are not damaged or destroyed.

 Preservation orders

-Preservation orders are similar to TPOs but are put in place by the Secretary of State for the Environment.
-The trees that are protected by preservation orders are considered to have exceptional worth and are therefore protected from any kind of work, including the felling.
+Preservation orders are similar to TPOs but are issued by the Secretary of State for the Environment.
+Trees with preservation orders are considered to have exceptional value and are protected from any kind of work, including the felling.

-To determine if trees are protected, you will need to verify if it’s under a TPO or preservation or protection order.
-It is done by contacting the authorities in your area and asking them look up their records.
+To determine whether trees are protected, you will need to check if it is under a TPO or preservation order.
+This can be accomplished by contacting the municipal authority, and asking them to look up for records.

 TPO search